Kakifrucht/HalfminerSystem/HalfminerREST/README.md

     - Get current player count
   - GET /uuid/<uuid|playername>
     - Get a players last known name from UUID or vice versa
+    - Adds dashes to UUID's, if not supplied